yazaldefilimone/yazaldefilimone/README.md

 <samp>

 - Interested in programming languages theory, compilers, VMs, mathematics.

 - I want to talk to you about the affect and aesthetics of computing.

+- Just a young introvert who likes anime and cosplay.

  - Reach out at: [yazaldefilimon@gmail.com](mailto:yazaldefilimon@gmail.com)